qdm12/My-Computing-course/06. Python and your first code/readme.md

 def find_total_sales(transactions, prices):
     total_sales = 0
     # Fill this in
+    # Use for loops like this:
-    # Use for loops (for element in elements_list: ...)
+	# for element in elements_list:
+	#     element = element + 5
     # Advice:
     # 1. Accumulate the total number of trees bought Sunday
     # 2. Accumulate the total number of gnomes bought Sunday
     # 3. Accumulate the total number of chocolates bought Sunday
     # 4. Accumulate the total number of balls bought Sunday
-    # 5. Multiply each number of X by its associated price
+    # 5. Multiply each number of X by its associated price (Multiply with this syntax c = 2*5)
-    # 6. Sum all the 4 multiplication results to get the total sale of Sunday
+    # 6. Sum all the 4 total sales to get the total sale of Sunday
-    #    PS: Multiply with this syntax c = 2*5
     return total_sales
 ```
 - If you can't make it, you can have a look at the file `mycode1.py` online.